What is the DBS?

 For full guidance on the Exceptions Order and details of which offences will remain please review the information available at GOV.UK.

-All DBS information including application forms and Disclosure certificates are retained within the Chelmsford Admissions Office in secure lockable filing cabinets.
-All application forms are dispatched to the DBS by Recorded Delivery.
+All DBS information are retained within the Chelmsford Admissions Office in secure lockable filing cabinets.

 All DBS Disclosure certificates are retained within the Chelmsford Admissions Office in secure lockable filing cabinets and are shredded after 6 months in accordance with the Data Protection Act.

-Anglia Ruskin University will not provide third parties with copies of your Disclosure.
+Anglia Ruskin University will not provide third parties with information regarding your Disclosure.

 All students studying Nursing, Midwifery and Operating Department Practice courses will be required to complete a DBS and Good Health Declaration form at the beginning of each progression year of their course.

 Social Work students will be required to obtain new DBS Enhanced Level clearance towards the end of the 2nd year of study to allow entry into practice placements in years 3 and 4.
 Social Work students will be expected to meet the £51.20 processing fee.

 If you have intermitted from your course of study you must ensure you have a valid DBS Enhanced Disclosure in place before you can return to training from intermission.

 A valid DBS Disclosure certificate must have been completed through Anglia Ruskin University at Enhanced Level and be less than 6 months old on the date that you return to your course.

 You will be contacted 8-12 weeks prior to your return date and provided with a DBS online link.
 Please complete this as promptly as possible as without clearance you will be unable to attend any of your practice placements and this could jeopardise the completion of your course